sliberta2023/atm-poc/README.md

 If your Material Components doesn't seem working, mostly it's version incompatibility.

-By default npm installs Material version 6 if you didn't specify version.
-You don't need to separately install Material as it's already included in package.json, but if you need to for some reason, it should be version 14.
+By default npm may installs another version of Material, if you didn't specify version.
+You don't need to separately install Material as it's already included in package.json, but if you need to do so for some reason, it should be version 14.

 ```
 ng add @angular/material@14
 ```

+## Next Iterations
+    Add transactions logs
+    create a shared scss classes to consistently style all the pages apply templates to reduce the redunduncy in all the html pages